Finding aids of Travis County District Clerk records available at the archives can be accessed on our ArchivesSpace page.

 The Travis County Archives is in the process of digitizing some of the earliest Travis County District records and books.
 The archives is working with the Portal to Texas History to host the scans of these books and records.

-The drop down menus below are organized by type of records and contain links to each District Clerk record currently available on the Portal to Texas History.
-You may also go directly to the portal’s website to view all of the books.
+You may also go directly to the portal’s website to view all of the records and books.

 Historical Records Project